-CaveSim program element: Cave Rescue Phones Corresponding CDE standards Photos of past CaveSim programs CaveSim program element: Cave Rescue Phones Hands-on lessons about basic circuits using a pair of wired cave rescue phones.
-Activities include: We bring two cave rescue phones to our programs.
+CaveSim program element: Cave Rescue Phones Corresponding GaDOE GSE standards Photos of past CaveSim programs Hands-on lessons about basic circuits using a pair of wired cave rescue phones.
+Activities include: can ne We bring two cave rescue phones to our programs.
 The phones are connected by wire, which allows us to discuss basic circuits, and demonstrate that a circuit requires at least one complete loop to function.
 Students can disconnect and reconnect wires for hands-on learning about conductors and insulators.
 Students talk with each other over the phones.
 CaveSim staff discuss the relationship between wire length, electrical resistance, electrical energy dissipation in the wire, and phone volume.
-Electrical circuits involving the earth as one of the conductors are discussed.
-Available upon request: Demonstrations with an oscilloscope (see https://whatis.techtarget.com/definition/oscilloscope) by CaveSim owner Dave Jackson, who has designed high speed computer chips for oscilloscopes.
-The oscilloscope produces a graphical representation of voltage on the cave rescue phone wire vs. time, which allows students to visualize their vocal energy on a screen.
+Electrical circuits involving the earth as one of the conductors are discussed. investigate electricity.
+S4P2.
+Obtain, evaluate, and communicate information about how sound is produced and changed and how sound and/or light can be used to communicate.
+Demonstrations with waterproof speakers and high-tech engineering equipment (including oscilloscopes and function generators; see https://whatis.techtarget.com/definition/oscilloscope) by CaveSim owner Dave Jackson, who has designed high speed computer chips for oscilloscopes.
+The oscilloscope produces a graphical representation of voltage on the cave rescue phone wire vs. time, which allows students to visualize their vocal energy on a S5P3.
+Obtain, evaluate, and communicate information about magnetism and its relationship to electricity.
+S1P1.
+Obtain, evaluate, and communicate information to investigate light and sound. screen.
 We discuss graph axes, and the relationship between time-based and frequency based graphs.
 Resonances/oscillation of electrical and sound signals are also discussed.
-This activity is typically done for middle/high school, but can be adapted to older elementary students.
-Space required: typically outdoors for convenience, but can also be done in any classroom of if raining.
-The oscilloscope has a VGA output, which can be projected to a smartboard, proje 4th Grade: 1.
-Physical Science: 1.
-Energy comes in many forms such as light, heat, sound, magnetic, chemical, and electrical Photos of past CaveSim programs Two friends enjoy talking on the cave rescue phones during a 2013 CaveSim program in Colorado.
-A CaveSim staff person teaches students about electricity and magnetism using cave rescue telephones and electronic test equipment (oscilloscopes).
+The waterproof speaker allows us to discuss different forms of energy (mechanical, electrical, thermal, etc.) and allows us to demonstrate the relationship between electricity and magnetism.
+S1P2.
+Obtain, evaluate, and communicate information to demonstrate the effects of magnets on other magnets and other objects.
+Two friends enjoy talking on the cave rescue phones during a 2013 CaveSim program in Colorado.
+Space required: typically outdoors for convenience, but can also be done in any classroom o if raining.
+The oscilloscope has a VGA output, which can be projected to a smartboard, proje A CaveSim staff person teaches students about electricity and magnetism using cave rescue telephones and electronic test equipment (oscilloscopes).